-Students in grades seven through 12 are eligible for CTE contact hours when enrolled in a course from Chapter 130 or Chapter 127, Subchapter B, of the TEKS.
+Students in grades seven through 12 are eligible for CTE contact hours when enrolled in a course for high school credit from Chapter 130 or Chapter 127, Subchapter B, of the TEKS.
 (See TSDS TEDS for instructions on completing the TSDS PEIMS 40100 Student Extension for CTE students.)